carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.Vehicle<a name="carla.Vehicle"></a>
+<small style="display:block;margin-top:-20px;">Inherited from _[carla.Actor](#carla.Actor)_</small></br>
-<div class="Inherited"><small><b>Inherited from _[carla.Actor](#carla.Actor)_</b></small></div>One of the most important group of actors in CARLA.
+One of the most important group of actors in CARLA.
 These include any type of vehicle from cars to trucks, motorbikes, vans, bycicles and also official vehicles such as police cars.
 A wide set of these actors is provided in [carla.BlueprintLibrary](#carla.BlueprintLibrary) to facilitate differente requirements.
 Vehicles can be either manually controlled or set to an autopilot mode that will be conducted client-side by the <b>traffic manager</b>.

 ### Instance Variables
 - <a name="carla.Vehicle.bounding_box"></a>**<font color="#f8805a">bounding_box</font>** (_[carla.BoundingBox](#carla.BoundingBox)_)